clownShewz/100-days-of-code/log.md

 ### Day 21: February 28, 2017
 **Today's Progress:Continued work on the weather app.
 Decided to use the Dark Sky api becuase it's pretty nice.
 Not sure how I'm going to work this into a code pen.
 I liked the extra challenge of having to create a server in the middle to call and return the data from Dark Sky.
 Completed a very simplistic version of that tonight.
 Currently piping the reposnse into a file.
 I'll be passing that back and adding a check to only call the API if that file is older than 10 minutes.
 **Thoughts: Like working with Node and Express. request module makes working with API's less complicated.

+### Day 22: March 1, 2017
+**Finished up enough of the middle layer to begin serving data.
+Hooked up the front end and set up a basic view to ensure that the data was being returned from the middle layer/server and rendering as expected.
+**Thoughts: